- 1. What's the deal with UV radiation?

 UPF labels range from:

 - Good -15-24, blocks 93.3% – 95.9% of UV rays,

 - Very Good - 25-39, blocks 96.0% – 97.4% of UV rays,

 - Excellent - 40-50+, blocks 97.5% – 98+% of UV rays.

 So, for example, if a summer shirt has a UPF rating of 50, it means that if 50 units of UV radiation falls on its fabric, only 1 will reach your skin.

 Don't confuse UPF with sun protection factor (SPF), which measures how long you can be exposed to sunlight before getting burned.

-How to have a sun-safe summer hike?
+How to have a sun-safe outdoor adventure?

 - Time of Day - Consider taking UV protection between 10 AM and 4 PM.